CiaraFarrellSETU/Dissertation_code/README.md

 I have also included a links section which has all the links to websites and tutorials used in the learning and creation of the machine learning models.

+There also is a link to my google drive to download the dog eye images zip file.

-There is also a results section, this section contains the accuracy, classification report, confusion matrix and time taken to run for each machine learning model using different epoch sizes.
+There is also a results section (6 classes document), this section contains the accuracy, classification report, confusion matrix and time taken to run for each machine learning model using different epoch sizes.